mattmorgis/oai-coding-agent/README.md

 ## Overview

-This agent is built on OpenAI's codex-mini model and supports three distinct modes that enable a progressive trust-building journey:
+This agent uses OpenAI models (default: gpt-5) and supports three distinct modes that enable a progressive trust-building journey:

 1. **Default Mode** - Interactive agent that checks in when decisions are needed
 2. **Async Mode** - Fully autonomous agent that completes tasks independently